Skip to product information

 • Collection in Leuven possible

-• Tropical gem for the living room
+• tropical topper for your living room

-• lifelong help for all your plant questions.
+• lifelong help for all your plant questions

 How to care for a Cocos Nucifera